Step 3: Create & Implement an Action PlanPrint Page

 - Put the plan into action.
 Use the action plan to track your progress against your health priorities.
 Revisit the action plan throughout the year to update objectives and check off completed actions.

 Consider including students in creating and implementing your action plan.
 Assign tasks to each student and have them weigh in on what actions should be included.
 This will help students understand their role in creating a healthier school environment if they see how they fit in the action plan and other activities your team undertakes.
 Be sure to celebrate your action items when you achieve them to help keep members engaged!
-Learn more about involving students in your action plan.

 As you make your action plans, do your homework.
 From community engagement strategies to healthy best practices to wellness topics, our archived webinars are loaded with tips and information.